What Does "Credit Card Capture" Mean?

-As a general rule of thumb, many businesses will benefit from delaying an automatic capture and instead setting your system to manual capture, and Visa and Mastercard rules also recommend businesses delay their card captures.
+Yes.
+As a general rule of thumb, many businesses will benefit from delaying an automatic capture and instead setting their system to manual capture.
+Visa and Mastercard rules also recommend businesses delay their card captures.

 Why?
-Because this pending payment period provides a valuable buffer — especially for businesses who provide services or ship physical products.
+Because this pending payment period provides a valuable buffer — especially for businesses that provide services or ship physical products.

-Let’s say you run a professional service business… say mowing lawns in New Jersey.
+Let’s say you run a professional service business… like mowing lawns in New Jersey.

 When a customer fills out an order request either online or directly through you, your first step would be to place an authorization request on the funds.
 Again, authorization requests verify that your customer is able to pay without actually withdrawing the funds.

 So if that card bounces back, you know you don’t need to waste your time sending a guy out to the property.
 In other words, you reduce the risk of fraud or uncompensated work.

 If the authorization request is positive, you can send someone out to mow the lawn.
 Once you get the confirmation from your employee that the job is done, you can change the payment status to captured.

 Yes.
 Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees and/or have to stomach additional interchange fees.

 How can I change the type of capture setup I have?